Pepi II Neferkare: Foreign policy

 Pepi II seems to have carried on foreign policy in ways similar to that of his predecessors.
-Copper and turquoise were mined at Wadi Maghareh in the Sinai, and alabaster was quarried from Hatnub.
+Copper and turquoise were mined at Wadi Maghareh in the Sinai Peninsula, and alabaster was quarried from Hatnub.
 He is mentioned in inscriptions found in the Phoenician city of Byblos.

 In the south, the trade relations consist of caravans trading with the Nubians.
 Harkhuf was a governor of Upper Egypt, who led several expeditions under Merenre and Pepi II.
 His last expedition was a trip to a place called Iam.
 Harkhuf brought back with him what his correspondence with the young pharaoh referred to as a dwarf, apparently a pygmy.
 Egypt received goods such as incense, ebony, animal skins, and ivory from Nubia.

 The Western desert was known to have extensive caravan routes.
 Some of these routes allowed for trade with the Kharga Oasis, the Selima Oasis, and the Dakhla Oasis.

+At Ebla, an alabaster lid was found in the destruction layer of Mardikh IIB1.

 King Neferkare and General Sasenet

 Only a small number of pharaohs were immortalized in ancient fiction, Pepi II may be among them.
 In the tale of "King Neferkare and General Sasenet", three fragments of a papyrus dating from the late New Kingdom (although the story may have been composed earlier), report clandestine nocturnal meetings with a military commander – a General Sasenet or Sisene.
 Some have suggested this reflects a homosexual relationship although it is disputed that the text relates to Pepi II at all.
-Some, like R. S. Bianchi, think that it is a work of archaizing literature and dates to the 25th Dynasty referring to Shabaka Neferkare, a Kushite pharaoh.
+Some, like R. S. Bianchi, think that it is a work of archaizing literature and dates to the 25th Dynasty referring to Shabaka Neferkare, a Kushite king.